kyverno/website/content/en/docs/Writing policies/tips.md

       Pattern specifies an overlay-style pattern used to check resources.
   ```

+* When using VS Code, because of the OpenAPIV3 schema Kyverno supports, you can make use of this integration to assist in writing policy by getting field hints and describing elements.
+* Make use of the [Kyverno CLI](/docs/kyverno-cli/) test policy out in advance.
 * Organize your policies in a way which is meaningful to you, your organization, and your Kubernetes cluster design.
 In most cases, rules can be grouped into a single policy definition.
 Here are some tips when it comes to organizing rules:
   * Create a single `ClusterPolicy` for all `validate` rules and a `Policy` for all namespaced `validate` rules.
   * `mutate` and `generate` rules should go into their own policy definition.